Sharing data in emails or texts is not secure but using Dashlane's Sharing Center is.

 - A unique public key that is used to encrypt the data that others share with you.
 If for instance, you share a password with another Dashlane user, Dashlane will encrypt the password using the public key of that user.
 If someone shares a password with you, the item that they share with you will be encrypted using your public key.

-Both keys are generated together when your account is created.
-They can only work together: other users use your public key to encrypt the data that they want to send you, data which you then decrypt by using your private key, to which only you have access and which is protected by your Master Password.
+Both keys are generated together when your account is created, and they only work together.
+Other Dashlane users use your public key to encrypt the data that they want to send you, data which you then decrypt by using your private key, to which only you have access and which is protected by your Master Password.

 For more information on security and encryption, please click here.